 Architectural Plans and Elevations: The basics of what, how and why it’s important?

-Architectural Plans and Elevations plays a crucial role in the construction process.
-They are used by architects and builders to get an insight into how to go about the different steps of the actual construction process.
-The architectural plans incorporate schedules, working drawings, elevations and other significant sheets.
+Architectural plans and elevations play a crucial role in the construction process.
+The plans include schedules, working drawings, elevations, and other significant sheets.
+They are used by architects and builders to better understand how to go about the construction process.

 - What is an elevation drawing?

 - Why are architectural elevation drawings an integral part of construction projects?